Cold feet? 12 tips for dealing with wedding and marriage anxiety

 8. Difficulty concentrating: You might find it difficult to concentrate at work, school, or even during your free time.

-How to deal with marriage anxiety: 10 tips to help you cope with cold feet
+How to deal with wedding and marriage anxiety: 12 tips to help you cope with cold feet

-So you’ve got cold feet, it happens.
-Remind yourself that it’s a normal part of the experience and there are things you can do to manage these feelings of anxiety and overwhelm.
-With the right support and self-care, you can walk into your future with more confidence and ease.
+Cold feet happen.
+These feelings are a normal part of the experience, and there are things you can do to manage them.
+With the right support and self-care, you can walk into this next chapter with more confidence and ease.

 Share your feelings honestly so you can get the support you need.
-You may choose to focus on some of the causes behind your anxiety that you’ve uncovered to help your partner understand where you're coming from, and how they might show up for you.
-While it can feel scary, you’ll likely enhance your bond by walking through it together.
-And you never know, they may be feeling the same way!
+Focus on the causes behind your anxiety to help your partner understand where you're coming from and how they might show up for you.
+While it can feel scary, walking through it together will likely enhance your bond.
+You might also consider setting up a regular check-in to discuss wedding plans and responsibilities, giving you a built-in opportunity to tend to the relationship, not just the to-do list.
+And you never know.
+They may be feeling the same way.

 💙 Learn how to practice Kind Communication—even with challenging topics—in this meditation from the Relationships with Others series.

 Reach out to friends, family, or a therapist for advice and reassurance.
-You can be clear with them what type of support you are looking for — a listening ear, an unbiased take on your situation, or their own experience.
-Sometimes, just talking to someone who has been through it before can provide comfort and perspective.
+Be clear about what kind of support you're looking for — a listening ear, an unbiased perspective, or someone who's been through it before.
+Talking about your feelings can help you feel less alone and more understood.

 💙 Explore how to Help Others Help You in this session from the Daily Jay.

-Add self-care to the top of your wedding todo list!
-We know you’re busy, but it’s important to make time for activities that help you relax and reduce stress — here are 12 of our go-to relaxing activities.
+Add self-care to the top of your wedding to-do list!
+We know you’re busy, but it’s important to make time for activities that help you relax and reduce stress — here are our go-to relaxing activities.
 This might include exercise, meditation, reading, or spending time in nature.
-Prioritizing your wellbeing can help you feel more balanced mentally, physically, and emotionally.
+Prioritizing your well-being can help you feel more balanced mentally, physically, and emotionally.
 This balance will go a long way towards managing your marriage anxiety.

 💙 If you’re short on time, Relax with the Breath in this 3-minute breathing exercise with Chibs Okerke.